patricklafrance/wmfnext-shell/README.md

     logger.debug("Rendering \"page6\" from module \"remote1\"");

     const handleIncrementCount = useCallback(() => {
-        // When the button is clicked, an event is dispatched to inform that an increment is requested. dispatch(IncrementCountEvent);
+        // When the button is clicked, an increment event is dispatched. dispatch(IncrementCountEvent);
     }, [dispatch]);